Kwai-Kolors/LPO/README.md

 ## 🤗 Acknowledgments

 This codebase is built upon the [PickScore](https://github.com/yuvalkirstain/PickScore) repository and the [SPO](https://github.com/RockeyCoss/SPO) repository.
+The evaluation code is also based on [HPSv2](https://github.com/tgxs002/HPSv2), [ImageReward](https://github.com/THUDM/ImageReward), and [Aesthetic Predictor](https://github.com/christophschuhmann/improved-aesthetic-predictor).
 Thanks for their great work！